phorve/phorve.github.io/_pages/CV.md

 ---

+## Awards and Scholarships
+1. [Borgen Adamson Memorial Scholarship Award Winner](http://molbio.uoregon.edu/gradprogram/) (2022) - Awarded by UO Institute of Molecular Biology
+2. [University of Oregon Innovation Award](https://research.uoregon.edu/priorities-and-impact/research-excellence/2021-oustanding-research-awards#Institute%20for%20Health%20in%20the%20Built%20Environment) (2021) - Institute for Health in the Built Environment

+---

 ## Research and Professional Experience
 - Research Assistant - Biology and the Built Environment Center (2020-2021)
 - Research Assistant/Laboratory Technician - Westerfield Laboratory (2019-2020)